Skip to main content

 Board Member

-Saul Morse is an attorney at Brown, Hay & Stephens LLP, the oldest law firm in Illinois having been in continuous operation since 1828.
+Saul Morse is a retired attorney from Brown, Hay & Stephens LLP, the oldest law firm in Illinois having been in continuous operation since 1828.
 He has practiced extensively in the areas of health law, municipal and government, insurance, and not-for-profit law.
 His public service includes having been Chair of the Community Foundation for the Land of Lincoln, Founding Director of Innovate Springfield, President of Post-Polio Health International, and Governing Director of the University of Illinois Foundation where he currently serves as a member of the Audit, Executive, and Chair of the Membership and Governance Committees.

 His past public service has included serving as the first person with a disability appointed to the Illinois Human Rights Commission, Director of the Illinois Comprehensive Health Insurance Plan, and Chair of the Illinois Guardianship and Advocacy Commission.